jpholanda/speech-to-intent/README.md

-# Skit-S2I Dataset
+# S2I Classification

-Dataset Release for Intent Classification task from Speech
+Intent Classification task from Speech

 ## About

-This is a dataset for Intent classification from human speech, and covers 14 coarse-grained intents from the Banking domain.
+This is a for from [skit-ai/speech-to-intent-dataset](https://github.com/skit-ai/speech-to-intent-dataset).
+It contains code to run Intent classification from human speech using the dataset provided in the aforementioned link.
+The dataset covers 14 coarse-grained intents from the Banking domain.
 This work is inspired by a similar release in the [Minds-14 dataset](https://huggingface.co/datasets/PolyAI/minds14) - here, we restrict ourselves to Indian English but with a much larger training set.
 The dataset is split into:
 - test - `100` samples per intent
 - train - `>650` samples per intent